 Just make a pizza base as you usually would, and then top with Nutella until cooked through.
 Add some fruit like strawberries if you have them.

 Wood fired apples

-Apples can be baked whole, with an inner stuffing of raisins, cinnamon and sugar.
-They go soft and delicious and then served with cream and, optionally, your favorite sweet liquor.
+Apples can be baked whole, with an inner stuffing of raisins, cinnamon, and sugar.
+They go soft and delicious and are then served with cream and, optionally, your favorite sweet liquor.
 Get them lined up on a tray ready to go.

 French Toast With Blueberries

 This can be an after-dinner sweet treat or made the next morning for breakfast in the residual heat from the night before.
 Use a skillet or rimmed baking sheet to cook all the pieces at once.

 Serve with yogurt and berries or butter and maple syrup!

 Cooking bananas on the embers of a campfire or barbecue is what I’ve done since I was a kid for a super simple and delicious dessert.
 You can do the same in a pizza oven.